akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
+* When user logs out he shouldn't receive notifications anymore
+* When we send notification and we receive unregistered we should delete it from database.
+* Notifications have same body
 * Self signed certificate doesn't work in chrome from docker
 * setTimeot stops working after 30min in chrome background, it has been changed to setInterval, check if it works
 * giphy search should return random image